-In addition to her fine art, Carol has branched out into jewelry creation, which she sees as an extension of her collage work.
+In addition to her fine art, Carol has on occasion branched out into jewelry creation, which she sees as an extension of her collage work.
 She creates her own ornamental findings using metal clays, and uses found objects such as discarded jewelry, local stones, MahJongg pieces and coins to create one-of-a-kind pieces.
-These can be seen on BlingSong.com

-Also an international award winner in copywriting, creative direction, photo direction and design, Carol’s career has provided her a strong base while she works at her fine art pursuits.
-She has been awarded the John W. Gardener Leadership Award for her work in the nonprofit arena, as well as Distinguished Alumna at both her high school and university.
-To learn moar about the gardener award visit https://www.independentsector.org/gardner_leadership_award
+Retired from a career as an international-award-winner in copywriting, creative direction, photo direction and design, Carol’s enjoyed a career that provided her a strong base as she created fine art in her (rare) free time.
+Between 1986 and her retirement in 1018, she and her small studio won 9 coveted international marketing and creative awards, including the DMA Echo Award and the John Caples Award.
+In 2017 she was awarded the John W. Gardener Leadership Award for her work in the nonprofit arena.
+She also has been recognized as a Distinguished Alumna at both her high school and university.
+To learn more about the Gardener award visit https://www.independentsector.org/gardner_leadership_award